Thomas Gray

-Thomas Gray (26 December 1716 – 30 July 1771) was an English poet, letter-writer, classical scholar, and professor at Pembroke College, Cambridge.
+Thomas Gray (26 December 1716 – 30 July 1771) was an English poet, letter-writer, and classical scholar at Cambridge University, being a fellow first of Peterhouse then of Pembroke College.
 He is widely known for his Elegy Written in a Country Churchyard, published in 1751.
 Gray was a self-critical writer who published only 13 poems in his lifetime, despite being very popular.
 He was even offered the position of Poet Laureate in 1757 after the death of Colley Cibber, though he declined.
-His writing is conventionally considered to be pre-Romantic but recent critical developments deny such teleological classification.

 Early life and education

 Thomas Gray was born in Cornhill, London.
 His father, Philip Gray, was a scrivener and his mother, Dorothy Antrobus, was a milliner.
-He was the fifth of twelve children, and the only one to survive infancy.An 1803 newspaper article including a biography of Gray suggests that Gray almost died in infancy due to suffocation from a fullness of blood.
+He was the fifth of twelve children, and the only one to survive infancy.
+An 1803 newspaper article including a biography of Gray suggests that Gray almost died in infancy due to suffocation from a fullness of blood.
 However, his mother “ventured to open a vein with her own hand, which instantly removed the paroxysm,” saving his life.
 He lived with his mother after she left his abusive and mentally unwell father.

 Gray's mother paid for him to go to Eton College, where his uncles Robert and William Antrobus worked.
 Robert became Gray's first teacher and helped inspire in Gray a love for botany and observational science.
 Gray's other uncle, William, became his tutor.
 He recalled his schooldays as a time of great happiness, as is evident in his "Ode on a Distant Prospect of Eton College".
 Gray was a delicate and scholarly boy who spent his time reading and avoiding athletics.
 He lived in his uncle's household rather than at college.
 He made three close friends at Eton: Horace Walpole, son of the Prime Minister Robert Walpole; Thomas Ashton; and Richard West, son of another Richard West (who was briefly Lord Chancellor of Ireland).
 The four prided themselves on their sense of style, sense of humour, and appreciation of beauty.
 They were called the "quadruple alliance".
 Gray’s nickname in the “Quadruple Alliance” was Orozmades, “the Zoroastrian divinity, who is mentioned in Lee’s The Rival Queens as a ‘dreadful god’ who from his cave issues groans and shrieks to predict the fall of Babylon.”